 If you use the card in-store, you’ll get only 2% cash back.
 That’s a little disappointing, but Walmart offers a 12-month introductory period that earns you 5% back on purchases you make in the store if you use the app’s Walmart Pay feature.

-In the past few years, Target has made an investment in expanding grocery offerings in many of its stores.
+In the past few years, Target has made an investment in expanding the grocery sections in many of its stores.
 And that makes grocery shopping with the RedCard a pretty enticing idea for Target loyalists.

 The mega-retailer offers a 5% discount on most purchases made with its RedCard both online and in-store.
 Unlike Walmart, there are no strings attached to the purchase method.
 And you get the savings immediately because the card awards you a discount rather than cash back reward or points.